psvensson/amber3d/README.md

-# Application or Library Title
+# amber3d

 The Application or The Library doing The Thing.

-## Use ApplicationOrLibraryTitle library in your project
+## Use Amber3d library in your project

-**DELETE THIS PARAGRAPH, IF ApplicationOrLibraryTitle IS A LIBRARY.
-DELETE WHOLE THIS SECTION IF ApplicationOrLibraryTitle IS AN APP, NOT A LIBRARY.**
+**DELETE THIS PARAGRAPH, IF Amber3d IS A LIBRARY.
+DELETE WHOLE THIS SECTION IF Amber3d IS AN APP, NOT A LIBRARY.**

 If not already done, install Amber and create an Amber project with `amber init`, as shown in [Amber Instructions](https://lolg.it/amber/amber#prerequisities).